 What is NIS2?

 NIS2 is a European directive and stands for Network and Information Security 2.
-NIS2 is, the successor to 2016's NIS.
+NIS2 is the successor to 2016' s NIS.
 It does not supplement the old NIS but replaces it completely.
 NIS2 aims at improved digital and economic resilience.
-The October 17, 2024 deadline for translation into Dutch law is not going to be met.
-Nevertheless, the general advice is to comply with this directive by October 17, 2024 as an organization; for the digital security of your organization, requirements from your customers1, to gain competitive advantage, etc.

 Who does NIS2 apply to?